sohan-bhat/VacantCourtWebsite/README.md

 *   **Clean & Responsive:** Built with Material-UI, so it looks good and works smoothly on any device.

 ---
+## This project was part of a Hackathon!

+That's right!
+This projected was submitted for the "Youth Coders Hack 2025" for the goal of social good!
+You can find more about the hackathon on the Devpost: https://youth-coders-hack.devpost.com/
+---
+---
 ## 🤝 Want to Chip In?
 (Contributing)

 Hey, if you've got ideas or spot a bug, contributions are awesome!